Design Web API Using Our Web API Design Tool & Learn How To Design A Good API

-Build enterprise ready APIs with a collaborative, powerful, visual editor that allows you to prototype and share your API within minutes
+Build web APIs with a collaborative, powerful, visual editor that allows you to prototype and share your API within minutes

-Stoplight provides web-based API design tooling for anyone building REST APIs.
+Stoplight provides web-based API design tooling for anyone building REST APIs and designing APIs for the web.
 Use the OpenAPI Specification (formerly known as Swagger) with Stoplight’s visual editor to design consistent and standardized REST APIs for your organization.
 Our tools can make your OpenAPI Specification the single source of truth within your organization.
 Describe endpoints, headers, bodies, multiple responses, query string parameters, shared models, and much more.

 You don’t need to be an OpenAPI expert to create RESTful API designs for your internal web services and external APIs.
-Model complex APIs faster than ever before, increasing engineering bandwidth and saving valuable time.
+Model complex APIs and design web API faster than ever before, increasing engineering bandwidth and saving valuable time.
 No code is required when using the schema designer, so you can focus on your design and less on HTTP.

 With Stoplight’s enterprise-ready API Design tool, teams can collaboratively design REST APIs together.
 Hosted mock servers, powered by Prism, allow your teams to design APIs and receive feedback on API prototypes simultaneously.
 With features such as discussions and auto-generated documentation, you can bring more people into the API design process.
 Mocking allows backend and frontend engineerings teams to work in tandem building APIs, increasing efficiency and saving valuable engineering time.
 Collaborative tools like discussions bring different team members into the API development process increasing organization-wide communication.